libremesh/network-profiles/calafou/README.md

 The channel for 5 GHz is not overlapping with "indoor" or outdoor_nongateway and outdoor_gateway profiles.

-But channel 7 for 2.4 GHz, even is non-wide (only HT20), is partially overlapping with the wide (HT40) channels used in the other profiles.
-It is right in the middle of the other two extra wide channels, but due to some overlap, this could still create noise to the other routers.
-To be tested.
+Channel 10 for 2.4 GHz is going to collide a bit with the wide (HT40) channel used in the outdoor profiles and with the narrow (HT20) one used in the indoor profile.
+We will see if this is a problem.

 Except for the channels, this is the same as the first "indoor" profile.

+The channels used in this profile, will be the same employed for the OpenWISP-powered testbed that will be used during the BattleMesh v15 event.

 Wifi channels:

-* 2.4 GHz: channel 7 (HT20), used for AP
+* 2.4 GHz: channel 10 (HT20), used for AP
 * 5 GHz: channel 52 (VHT80), used for AP

 ### lime-community configuration